Bangladesh women's national under-20 football team

 Bangladesh women's national under-20 football team represents Bangladesh in international football competitions for players under the age of 20.
-The team competes in the FIFA U-20 Women's World Cup, AFC U-19 Women's Championship as well as SAFF U-18 Women's Championship.
+The team competes in the FIFA U-20 Women's World Cup, AFC U-20 Women's Asian Cup as well as SAFF U-20 Women's Championship.

 Team image

 Home stadium

-The Bangladesh women's national under-20 football team plays their home matches on the Bangabandhu National Stadium.
+The Bangladesh women's national under-20 football team plays their home matches on the National Stadium, which is situated In Dhaka.